atul-kumar-30/Deepfake-Detection/README.md

 # 🔍 DeepFake Detection System

 A full-stack DeepFake Detection web application built using **Flask, TensorFlow, MTCNN, and OpenCV**.

-The system analyzes uploaded images or videos and predicts whether the content is **REAL or FAKE** using deep learning techniques.
+This system analyzes uploaded **images and videos** and predicts whether the content is **REAL or FAKE** using deep learning-based facial analysis.

 ---

-## 🚀 Features
+## 🚀 Live Project Overview

-- 🖼️ Image DeepFake Detection
+The application consists of:

+- 🧠 Deep Learning Backend (Flask API)
-- 🎥 Video DeepFake Detection (Frame Sampling)
+- 🖼️ Image & 🎥 Video Analysis Support
 - 🔍 Face Detection using MTCNN
-- 🧠 EfficientNet-B4 Based Architecture
-- 📊 Confidence Score & Probability Breakdown
+- 📊 Confidence Score with Probability Breakdown
-- 🌐 REST API Backend (Flask)
-- 💻 Interactive Frontend UI
+- 🌐 Interactive Frontend UI
-- ⚡ Demo Mode Support (Mock Predictions if model not loaded)
+- ⚡ Demo Mode (if trained model not loaded)

 ---

 ## 🏗️ Tech Stack

-**Backend**
+### 🔹 Backend
 - Flask
 - Flask-CORS
 - TensorFlow / Keras